-Inspired by features already present in the smartphone and tablet-friendly version of Android, Google is pinning its hopes that Android Wear will be the key to giving smartwatches real appeal.
+Inspired by features already present in the smartphone and tablet-friendly version of Android, Google is pinning its hopes on Android Wear being the key to giving smartwatches real appeal.

-The LG G Watch and the Samsung Gear Live are the first Android Wear watches to go on sale, with the Moto 360 to follow later in the year, although Asus are among the companies rumoured to be jumping on the Android Wear bandwagon.
+The LG G Watch and the Samsung Gear Live are the first Android Wear watches to go on sale, with the Moto 360 to follow later in the year; Asus, too, is among the companies rumoured to be jumping on the Android Wear bandwagon.

 We’ve spent a good deal of time with the operating system for our LG G Watch review and our first few days getting to know the Samsung Gear Live (review coming soon) and the core of Android Wear definitely impresses, but it's still a little rough around the edges.